 This microwave fried egg recipe is the closest you’ll get to a pan fried egg without frying it.
 It’s super easy and it only takes 1 minute!
 It was one of the first microwave recipes I learned as a university student, simplified from the microwave scrambled egg recipe shown to me by my big sis.

 As a side note – you’ve got to be careful before cooking microwave fried egg.
-When cooking whole eggs in the microwave, always pierce the raw egg to break its skin a few times and cover it with a paper towel.
+When cooking whole eggs in the microwave, always pierce the yolk with a fork a few times to break its skin and cover it with a paper towel.
 I discovered early on that if this step is skipped, microwave eggs become pretty egg-cited and will tend to splatter themselves all over the inner walls of the microwave oven.

 So, to cook fried eggs in the microwave follow the steps below…

 - Microwave safe bowl or cup

 - 1 Tablespoon of cooking oil (any type is fine)